Policy on Drain Disposal of Chemical Waste

 The SBRSA has initiated a program of sampling sanitary sewer lines immediately downstream from its industrial and other large users (including Princeton University).
 The implications of any adverse findings from this program are obvious.

 Please take a close look at the procedures for handling chemical wastes in your laboratory or work area and avail yourself of the existing chemical waste disposal system.
 Seek ways to minimize wastes as much as possible.
-If you have specific questions about waste disposal contact James Boehlert at 258-7882.
+If you have specific questions about waste disposal contact Kyle Angjelo at 258-2711.

 For a disclaimer and information regarding the use of this page, see the disclaimer notice.